 6. Identify a student as "chronically absent" when the student accumulates a total number of absences at any time during a school year that is equal to or greater than ten percent of the total number of days that such student has been enrolled at the school during the school year.

-7. Appropriate school staff meet with parents of a child identified as truant or chronically absent to review and evaluate the situation, within ten days of such designation.
+7. Appropriate school staff shall meet with the parents or guardian of a child identified as truant or chronically absent to review and evaluate the situation, within ten days of such designation.
 Such meeting may involve the school or District Attendance Team.

 Students so identified may be subject to: